MedXProtocol/coordination-game/README.md

 - If the Applicant doesn't reveal within the timeframe, (their deposit goes to the Verifier?) and their application is rejected

-* applicant should not be allowed to respond after expiry date
+* applicant should not be allowed to respond after expiry date (DONE)
-* verifier should be allowed to force reject the application
+* verifier should be allowed to force reject the application & challenge (DONE)
 * verifier gets their deposit back (and a reward?)
 * applicant gets punished?